openstack-archive/networking-ovn/doc/source/contributor/design/metadata_api.rst

   by reading the ``Chassis`` table of the OVN Southbound database.
 Look for chassis that have an external-id of ``neutron-metadata-proxy-host=true``.

-* Of the available OVN chassis, choose the one “least loaded”, or currently hosting the fewest number of metadata proxies.
+* Of the available OVN chassis, choose the one "least loaded", or currently hosting the fewest number of metadata proxies.

 * Set ``neutron-metadata-proxy-chassis=CHASSIS_HOSTNAME`` as an external-id on